laravel/docs/routing.md

 #### Distinct Guest & Authenticated User Rate Limits

-You may specify a different rate limit for guests and authenticated users.
+You may specify different rate limits for guest and authenticated users.
 For example, let's set `10` attempts for a guest and `60` for an authenticated user:

     Route::middleware('throttle:10|60,1')->group(function () {
         //
     });

-You can also specify the attribute of the authenticated `User` model – like `rate_limit` – that determines the maximum requests in a period:
+You may use dynamic rate limiting for the authenticated user, by passing the name of the `User` model's attribute – like `rate_limit` – that determines the maximum requests in a period:

     Route::middleware('throttle:10|rate_limit,1')->group(function () {
         //
     });

+> {tip} The attribute of the `User` model that is used for dynamic rate limiting needs to be `public`.

 <a name="form-method-spoofing"></a>
 ## Form Method Spoofing